 Placement of receptacles in walls must be avoided where raised access floors are used.
+See

-See Section 6.10, Underfloor Raceway Systems, for additional requirements.
+Section 6.5.7.4, Underfloor Raceway Systems, for additional requirements.
 For areas where raised access floors or underfloor raceway systems are not used, placement of receptacles must comply with the project requirements.

-Each office and workstation must have an isolated ground receptacle located adjacent to each convenience that could be used for powering computer based equipment.
-There should be a minimum of two for each office and a minimum of one for workstations.
+Offices and workstations may have an isolated ground receptacle if required per section 6.5.11.4.
 If modular furniture is to be installed, it may be necessary to connect the IG receptacle box to the convenience box with a conduit to allow wire extension to modular furniture whips.